A survey of some recent developments in measures of association: R packages

 \section{R packages}

-An R package for calculating $\xi_n$ and P-values for testing independence, named XICOR, is available on CRAN~\cite{chatterjeeholmes20}.
+An R package for calculating $\xi_n$, as well as the generalized coefficient proposed in this survey, and P-values for testing independence --- named XICOR --- is available on CRAN~\cite{chatterjeeholmes20}.
 An R package for calculating the conditional dependence coefficient $T_n$ and implementing the FOCI algorithm, called FOCI, is also available~\cite{azadkiaetal20}.
 The KFOCI algorithm of \citet{huangetal20} is implemented in an R package by the same name~\cite{huangetal22}.